kellystyles/fungiflow/README.md

   --careful             Assembles reads with SPAdes using lower k-mer values and runs in single cell mode.
   --genemark_path GENEMARK_PATH
                         Path to GeneMark-ES script.
-  --print_workflow      Will print a summary of the workflow upon completion of the script
+  --print_workflow      Will print a summary of the workflow upon completion of the script.
 ```

 There is a SLURM script for running the pipeline on your SLURM-compatible HPC.
 Edit this with your specific variables prior to use.